hubertwwong/bambee-tasks/README.md

 docker-compose up
 ```

-To figure out what the ip docker is running.
-Assuming you are on a linux system.
-There should be two bambee containers.

-You want the app ip.
+This creates an alias to find docker container ips.
 ```
 alias dockerips="docker ps -q | xargs docker inspect --format '{{ .Id }} - {{ .Name }} - {{range .NetworkSettings.Networks}}{{.IPAddress}} {{end}}'"
 ```

-Then you can run to get the ip of express.
+Then you can run the following to get the ip of express.
 You should see 2 ips. `app` is express and `db` is mongodb.
 You want the ip of `app`.
 ```
 dockerips